Statement of Solidarity: UK Classics representative bodies deplore attacks on Arts and Humanities across Higher Education institutions

-Voting will open on Monday 4th January and run until Friday the 5th of February 2021.
-The elected members will be announced in mid-February, and will assume office at the AGM in April
+Voting will open on Monday 8th February and run until Monday the 1st of March 2021.
+The elected members will be announced shortly afterwards, and then assume office at the AGM in April.

 Assemblywomen is the new video-journal of the Women’s Classical Committee, which is to be hosted on the WCC’s YouTube channel.
 It will provide an online, open-access platform to disseminate research about women and gender in the ancient world (broadly conceived, including receptions of women in the ancient world).
 The aim of the journal is to promote new research, presented in an innovative way, that will appeal to both scholars and the general public.

 The WCC is currently seeking two co-editors to join the editorial team alongside editor-in-chief Dr Ellie Mackin Roberts.
 Together, the editorial team will be responsible for soliciting pitches (though regular calls and direct contact), reading and responding to pitches, assisting in development of ideas, organising peer-review for video essay scripts, organising captioning of finished videos, providing advice and assistance to video editing (where appropriate), and promoting the journal.
 Co-editors coming on board at this stage will be instrumental in determining the direction of the journal.